Greetings. Your time looks delicious.

 Infrequently Asked Questions

-Do you really expect people to read all this?
-What’s the purpose of this page?
+What’s the purpose of this long page?

-Okay, who are you again?
+Okay, who are you?

 What is ‘Systems Engineering’ all about?

 Systems Engineering (SYSEN) is an extremely powerful engineering approach that is generally used for the most complex, large-scale, revolutionary projects – think spacecraft, autonomous vehicles, robotic surgery, etc.